16-385 Computer Vision, Spring 2019

 Your final grade will be made up from:

 Homework assignments: All homework assignments will have a programming component, and some of them will also have a theory component involving pen-and-paper exercises.
 The programming component of all assignments be done in Matlab.
 There will be an ungraded zeroth assignment that will serve as a short Matlab tutorial.
 We have collected a few useful Matlab resources here.

-Late days: For the homework assignments, students will be allowed a total of three free late days.
+Late days: For the homework assignments, students will be allowed a total of five free late days.
 Any additional late days will each incur a 10% penalty.

 Submitting homeworks: We use Canvas for submitting and grading homeworks.

 We use Piazza for class discussion and announcements.

 Email: Please use in the title when emailing the teaching staff!